 Cervicogenic Headaches

 Cervicogenic headaches originate from abnormalities or injuries in the cervical spine or neck region.
 Whiplash, a common injury in car accidents, can contribute to the development of cervicogenic headaches.
 These headaches typically present as a dull, throbbing pain that radiates from the neck to the back of the head and temples.
-Individuals may also experience stiffness and limited range of motion in the neck.
+Individuals may also experience stiffness and a limited range of motion in the neck.

 Concussion-Related Headaches